neildawson/neildawson.github.io/_posts/2022-06-04-new-website.markdown

 - **Accessible**\
 Good old semantic HTML.
 - **Maintainable**\
 The templating system separates content from code, so it's easy to update.
-With Github Pages there are no fees for hosting or WYSIWYG editors.
+With GitHub Pages there are no fees for hosting or WYSIWYG editors.

 I also plan to add progressive loading images, better link unfurling, and to further improve accessibility.